StephenFang/Scalable-Data-Analytics/README.md

  6. How much in total has each front-runner received from the contributions in Q5?

 **Note: The penultimate line of each cell describes the schema for the output we're expecting.
-If you change this line, make sure that your output's schema matches these column names.**
+If we change this line, make sure that wer output's schema matches these column names.**

 ## 2. K-means Clustering